 Santa Teresa to Manzanillo:

 Usually bigger and more hollow than Playa Carmen, Playa Santa Teresa presents a variety of beach breaks, point breaks and high swells for the more experienced surfers.
 The surf is better at low tide when waves tend to be faster.

-A long sandy beach with easy going beach breaks, both lefts and rights, well suited for surf beginners.
+On Playa Hermosa you will find a long sandy beach with easy going beach breaks, both lefts and rights, well suited for surf beginners.